Salbajnr/Brillprimemobile/replit.md

 - ✓ Maintained existing authentication structure while adding enhancements
 - ✓ Improved OTP verification screen with logo and "Verify it's you" title
 - ✓ Added email indicator with mail icon in verification screen
+- ✓ Updated OTP verification to complete user registration and navigate to role-based dashboard
+- ✓ Social login buttons now display as perfect circles with round borders